sydni/cs52-workshop-2/README.md

 ```sh
 $ jekyll serve
 ```
-The command starts this server and starts watching your files for changes.
+The command starts this server and starts watching your files for changes similar to Grunt or Gulp.
+Any time you make a change, the server will build your site automatically.
 You can now go to `http://localhost:4000` and will see the Jekyll install we just setup.

 ![alt text](./basic page.png)

+You can stop the server using `ctrl-c`.

 ### Configuration
+Let's start customizing our website.
 The file `_config.yml` hosts global configurations for your entire site.
 It looks like this:
 ```yaml
 # Site settings
 title: Your awesome title